 Acupressure is an ancient healing treatment.
-This is a less invasive treatment compared to acupuncture that assists mobilization the body’s flow of energy, known as chi and relieving chronic pain.
-There are specialists in acupressure who can push on various parts of your body to improve the flow of chi and lessen your perception of chronic pain.
+Acupressure is a less invasive treatment than acupuncture that helps mobilize the body’s energy flow, known as chi, and relieve chronic pain.
+There are specialists in acupressure who can push on various parts of your body to improve chi's flow and lessen your perception of chronic pain.

 Wikipedia cites a Russian music teacher named Ivan Kuznetsov as the originator of today’s acupressure mat.
 Finding that only acupuncture would help his chronic pain, Kuznetsov created his own “bed of nails” as an acupressure device.

-The spikes work on the principle of Acupressure, but also aim to stimulate the production and release feel-good chemicals such as oxytocin and endorphins which are your body’s natural pain reliever.
+The spikes work on stimulating the production and release of feel-good chemicals such as oxytocin and endorphins, which are your body’s natural pain reliever.

-Acupressure mats are thin mattress pads covered on one side with small circles, or the more popular lotus circles.
-The circles, made from durable ABS plastic, contain about a dozen spikes.
-The plastic spikes are sharp enough to bring deep pressure though should not pierce your skin.
-The circles are evenly spread out on the mat allowing even distribution of pressure of the spikes across your body providing adequate support as you sit or lie upon the mat.
+Acupressure mats are thin mattress pads covered on one side with small circles or the more popular lotus circles.
+The rings, made from durable ABS plastic, contain about a dozen spikes.
+The plastic tips are sharp enough to bring deep pressure though they should not pierce your skin.
+The circles are spread out on the mat, allowing even distribution of pressure of the spikes across your body, providing adequate support as you sit or lie upon the mat.

-The advantage of an acupressure mat compared to seeing an acupressure specialist is that you can receive gentle acupressure simply lying down on a mat in the comfort of your own home.
-Another advantage of having an acupressure mat at home is that it is more cost effective and convenient than booking appointments.
-It’s simply and easy to use your mat when you feel a fibromyalgia flare developing, after exercise or during times of stress.
+The advantage of an acupressure mat is that you can receive gentle acupressure treatment by merely lying down on a mat.
+Another advantage of having an acupressure mat at home is that it is more cost-effective and convenient than booking appointments.
+It’s simple and easy to use your mat when you feel a fibromyalgia-flare developing, after exercise, or during times of stress.

 Relief from back and shoulder pain